C Program To Print Prime Numbers From 1 to n

 }

-First, the program will present a sequence of ten primes, which means that it will be executed 10 times in order to check 10 different numbers.
-For any number, the program will check whether it is prime or not using a nested for-loop checking divisibility by 2 through half of the number being evaluated at that point in time.
-If there aren't any divisors for that number, then it will print that number as prime.
+The program presents a sequence of prime numbers by executing a loop to check different numbers.
+For any number, the program checks whether it is prime using a nested for-loop checking divisibility by 2 through half of the number being evaluated.
+If there aren't any divisors for that number, then it prints that number as prime.
 The code defaults to skipping one since it is not a prime and uses the variable count to determine the divisibility of each number.

 The prime numbers between 1 and 200 are: 2 3 5 7 11 13 17 19 23 29 31 37 41 43 47 53 59 61 67 71 73 79 83 89 97 101 103 107 109 113 127 131 137 139 149 151 157 163 167 173 179 181 191 193 197 199